Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review

-During the last years, several \emph{embedding-based entity alignment methods} have been proposed that exploit the \emph{relational} (i.e., entity structural neighborhood) and the \emph{factual} part (i.e., entity names/identities, attributes that represent literals/text) of descriptions.
-We refer to the former methods as \emph{relation-based} (MTransE~\cite{DBLP:conf/ijcai/ChenTYZ17}, MTransE+RotatE~\cite{DBLP:journals/pvldb/SunZHWCAL20}, RDGCN~\cite{DBLP:conf/ijcai/WuLF0Y019}, RREA~\cite{DBLP:conf/cikm/MaoWXWL20}) and to the latter methods as \emph{attribute-based} (MultiKE~\cite{DBLP:conf/ijcai/ZhangSHCGQ19}, AttrE~\cite{DBLP:conf/aaai/TrisedyaQZ19}, KDCoE~\cite{DBLP:conf/ijcai/ChenTCSZ18}).
-Although this research direction is rapidly growing, there are still several open questions regarding the underlying assumptions of the different methods, as well as the efficiency and effectiveness of entity alignment in realistic settings.
+Learning low-dimensional representations of KGs in a way such that the semantic relatedness of entities is captured by the geometrical structures of an embedding space is a challenging task that gave birth to numerous methods. \emph{Embedding-based entity alignment} methods essentially exploit the \emph{relational} (i.e., entity structural neighborhood) and the \emph{factual} part (i.e., entity names/identities, attributes that represent literals) of descriptions.
+We refer to the former as \emph{relation-based} methods, e.g., MTransE~\citep{DBLP:conf/ijcai/ChenTYZ17}, MTransE+RotatE~\citep{DBLP:journals/pvldb/SunZHWCAL20}, RDGCN~\citep{DBLP:conf/ijcai/WuLF0Y019}, RREA~\citep{DBLP:conf/cikm/MaoWXWL20}, and to the latter as \emph{attribute-based} methods, e.g., MultiKE~\citep{DBLP:conf/ijcai/ZhangSHCGQ19}, AttrE~\citep{DBLP:conf/aaai/TrisedyaQZ19}, KDCoE~\citep{DBLP:conf/ijcai/ChenTCSZ18}, BERT\_INT~\citep{DBLP:conf/ijcai/Tang0C00L20}.
+Although this research direction is rapidly growing, there are still several open questions regarding the underlying assumptions of methods, as well as, the efficiency and effectiveness of entity alignment in realistic settings.
 In particular, in this work we address the following missing insights from the literature:

-\begin{enumerate} \item[\textbf{Q1.}] \textbf{Characteristics of Methods.} What are the critical factors that affect the effectiveness of relation-based (e.g., negative sampling, range of neighborhood) and attribute-based methods (e.g., usage of literals and textual descriptions) and how sensitive are the methods to hyperparameters tuning?
+\begin{enumerate} \item[\textbf{Q1.}] \textbf{Characteristics of Methods.} What are the critical factors that affect the effectiveness of relation-based (e.g., negative sampling, range of neighborhood) and attribute-based methods (e.g., usage of literals) and how sensitive are the methods to hyperparameters tuning?

 \item[\textbf{Q2.}] \textbf{Families of Methods.} What is the improvement in the effectiveness of embedding-based entity alignment methods if we consider not only the structural relations of entities, but also their attribute values?